 Sitting or standing for long periods of time increases the risk of venous insufficiency.
 Aging or reduced mobility also contributes to the development of this condition.

-During your initial consultation, Dr. Gorelik performs a thorough physical exam and takes a complete medical history.
+During your initial consultation, best rated varicose vein doctor Manhattan performs a thorough physical exam and takes a complete medical history.
 Your doctor asks questions about your pain and closely observes your legs while you’re sitting and standing.
 Your NYC vein specialist also may recommend an imaging test called a duplex ultrasound.
 This test can determine the speed and direction of blood flow in your veins, as well as their structure, leading him to determine the best steps to forward your treatment.